Home/Problems/Competitors AI-Native, You Aren't

 Diagram · symptom to structural cause

 SYMPTOM ON THE SURFACE competitors are AI-native and we are not What the operator notices first.
 Not the cause.
-STRUCTURAL CAUSE BELOW The pattern in the architecture What the diagnostic surfaces and the fix targets.
+STRUCTURAL CAUSE BELOW The pattern in the architecture What the marketing audit surfaces and the fix targets.
 WHAT MOST OPERATORS DO FIRST Treat the symptom.
 Watch it return.
-WHAT THE STRUCTURAL FIX TARGETS Diagnose the architecture Identify the structural leak Fix at the architecture layer Measure the lift Architecture beats activity.
-The diagnostic surfaces which architecture layer is leaking.
+WHAT THE STRUCTURAL FIX TARGETS Audit the architecture Identify the structural leak Fix at the architecture layer Measure the lift Architecture beats activity.
+The marketing audit surfaces which architecture layer is leaking.

 3-5x